picklejuicedev/kedro_docs_prototype/docs/usage.md

 INFO     -  [16:15:17] Serving on http://127.0.0.1:8000/
 ```

-You can now open a browser and point to `http://127.0.0.1:8000/` and you should see the documentation website.
+Open a browser and point to `http://127.0.0.1:8000/` and you should see the documentation website.

 This page will auto-reload on any changes, so try modifying any or the .md files in the `/docs` folder and on save it will be reflected on the site.
 This is a fast and easy workflow to get all manual docs written and check the automatically generated ones look correct.